Horsetail Plant

 IMG_8240.jpeg

-On January 22,1892 at age 68 WR Hatfield was on horseback near the banks of the Big South Fork River and Station Camp Creek when he got into a heated argument with a guy on foot near the trail.
+On January 22,1892 at age 68 WR Hatfield was on horseback near the banks of the Big South Fork River and Station Camp Creek on the Cumberland Plateau in Tennessee which is now inside the Big South Fork National River and Recreation Area when he got into a heated argument with a guy on foot near the trail.
 As the tempers flared between the two WR spun his horse around in the attempt to trample the man that was on foot.
 The guy then raised, aimed, and fired a 45-70 caliber rifle striking WR in the abdomen.
 The large caliber bullet traveled up the body cavity exiting near the face of WR Hatfield.
 Even with such a devastating and deadly wound WR managed to hang on to life for a few hours before passing away.

 IMG_8249.jpeg